eusebiedev/SillysFactory.Solution/README.md

 #### Importing the MySQL Database:
 * Open MySQL Workbench, in the Navigator > Administration window, select Data Import/Restore.
 * In Import Options select Import from Self-Contained File.
-* Navigate to the sql file located in the root directory of this project called `eusebie_siebenberg.sql`
+* Navigate to the sql file located in the root directory of this project called `sillys_factory.sql`
 * Under Default Schema to be Imported To, select the New button.
-* Choose a name for your database, or simply use `eusebie_siebenberg.sql` and Click OK
+* Choose a name for your database, or simply use `sillys_factory.sql`, and Click OK
 * Navigate to the tab called Import Progress and click Start Import at the bottom right corner of the window.
 * After you are finished with the above steps, reopen the Navigator > Schemas tab.
 Right click and select Refresh All.
 * Your new database will appear!

-4. Navigate to this project's production directory called "HairSalon" with $ `cd `.
+4. Navigate to this project's production directory called "Factory" with $ `cd Factory`.
-5. Within the production directory create a new file called `appsettings.json`.
+5. Within the production directory create a new file called `appsettings.json`  with $ `touch appsettings.json`.
 6. Within `appsettings.json`, paste in the following code, replacing `your_database`, `user-id`, and `password` values with your newly created database name, own username and password for MySQL
 (remove square brackets when inputting your details):